amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

      ```
      Supabase service versions track the upstream compose file you downloaded.
 To pin a particular release, fetch the compose and `.env` from the desired Supabase tag before running the helper.
    - To rotate passwords, edit `credentials.env` (or pass explicit `--pg-password/--pg-super-password` flags) and rerun the helper.
 The next deploy automatically injects the updated credentials into the database and Compose runtime.
-   - Restored clusters that keep a legacy superuser should update `credentials.env` (or pass overrides) with that account so the deploy workflow can recreate the primary `PGUSER` when it is missing:
+    - Restored clusters that keep a legacy superuser should update `credentials.env` (or pass overrides) with that account so the deploy workflow can recreate the primary `PGUSER`/`SUPABASE_SUPER_ROLE` when it is missing:
      ```bash
      ./scripts/supabase/provision_lane_env.sh codex \
        --pg-super-role supabase_admin \